fjarholm-art/fjarholm-art/SVG-Concept.md

 ## Why SVG?

+SVG (Scalable Vector Graphics) preserves the integrity of an artwork regardless of size.
+A single line remains equally precise whether viewed as an icon on a mobile screen or reproduced several meters wide.

+This independence from resolution reflects one of the core principles behind Fjarholm: simplicity should never come at the expense of quality.

+---

+## Geometry as Visual Language

+Nature rarely appears perfectly symmetrical, yet it follows structure.

+Branches divide according to mathematical patterns.
+Coastlines repeat recognizable forms across different scales.
+Growth, erosion, and movement all obey underlying geometry.

+Fjarholm translates these observations into vector compositions built from carefully balanced proportions, clean curves, and deliberate negative space.

+Geometry is therefore not decoration—it is the foundation of visual harmony.

 ## The Technical Palette

 The following vector composition uses a curated earth-tone palette inspired by northern landscapes and natural materials.